Sempra: Awards and recognition

-In 2023, Sempra was named to Fortune Magazine's World's Most Admired Companies list.
-The company has received numerous recognitions for leadership in diversity and inclusion, including being named to Bloomberg's Gender Equality Index, Forbes Best Employers for Diversity. and the Human Rights Campaign Foundation's Best Place to Work for LGBTQ Equality.
-The company has also been named to a number of stock market indexes focused on sustainability.
-Sempra is one of the only U.S. energy companies included on the Dow Jones Sustainability World Index.
+In 2024, Sempra was named one of Fortune Magazine's World's Most Admired Companies and was also recognized by Newsweek as one of America's Most Responsible Companies.
+Sempra was also included in The Wall Street Journal's 250 Best-Managed Companies list.
+The company has received numerous recognitions for leadership in diversity and inclusion, including being named to Bloomberg's Gender Equality Index, Forbes Best Employers for Diversity and Fair360's (formerly DiversityInc) #1 for Top Utilities.
+The company has also been named to a number of stock market indexes focused on sustainability, including the Dow Jones Sustainability Index North America.
 Its subsidiaries are routinely recognized for leadership in reliability, resilience, technology and innovation and corporate responsibility.